griffpatch/CPCYorkPP/pages/prayer.md

 Our values
 ----------

 We believe that prayer is simply talking with God.
-And we believe prayer is the start of everything (Go through ideas with DC etc...)
+And we believe prayer is the start of everything.

 If you need prayer
 ------------------

-+	**Prayer Chain:** If you or anybody you know needs prayer, be added onto our Prayer Chain where we will pray for you (DC perhaps you could write a little something here about what it is, who to contact etc)
++	**Prayer Chain:** If you or anybody you know needs prayer, be added onto our Prayer Chain where we will pray for you

 +	**Prayer ministry:** After our 11am Family Service at CPC we offer prayer ministry, which is a prayer of blessing over you through the laying on of hands.
 This is done confidentially with as much privacy as possible.
 There is no need for you to share anything in any depth, although we will always ask if there is anything in particular you would like prayer for.
 Everybody is welcome for prayer, even if it’s just to have a blessing.
 There will always be two of us who have been trained in prayer ministry, who will pray blessing over you and if needed, you can be anointed with holy oil.
 Please note, that this is not a counselling ministry (for counselling please contact: David Casswell <davecasswell@gmail.com> or The Spuriergate Centre)